 With the elimination of the enforcement role for SPCA's the state attorney general along with the county prosecutor's office have taken over implementing enforcement of animal cruelty statutes in NJ.
-NJ Farm Bureau and the Department of Agriculture continue to monitor the changes being made and will work to keep our members and those in enforcement informed about the role of Certified Livestock Investigators in livestock abuse investigations.
+This led to a budget increase in the department for staff to conduct and assist in livestock cruelty investigations.
+NJ Farm Bureau and the Department of Agriculture should continue to monitor the changes being made and will work to keep our members and those in enforcement informed about the role of Certified Livestock Investigators in livestock abuse investigations.